-To support this habitat-focused approach to biodiversity offsets, Schedule 1 of the Technical Guidelines describes biomes and broadly defined habitats for the Territory, and the key threats and pressures for biodiversity within each habitat.
+To support this habitat-focused approach to biodiversity offsets the Technical Guidelines describe biomes and broadly defined habitats for the Territory, and the key threats and pressures for biodiversity within each habitat.

-Applying offsets in the same biome and broad habitat type as the impact will ensure a broadly defined 'like-for-like' approach but this policy does not require precise matching of, for example, fine-scale vegetation types, recognising that consistent fine environmental mapping is not available across the NT, and that threats to biodiversity primarily occur across broad landscapes.
+Applying offsets in the same biome and broad habitat type as the impact, and in areas that are likely to support the values being offset, will ensure a broadly defined 'like-for-like' approach but this Policy does not require precise matching of, for example, fine-scale vegetation types, recognising that consistent fine environmental mapping is not available across the Territory, many threatened species have relatively broad distributions, and that threats to biodiversity primarily occur across broad landscapes.